compose-spec/compose-spec/spec.md

 Services store and share persistent data into [Volumes](07-volumes.md).
 The specification describes such a persistent data as a high-level filesystem mount with global options.
 Actual platform-specific implementation details are grouped into the Volumes definition and may be partially implemented on some platforms.

 Some services require configuration data that is dependent on the runtime or platform.
-For this, the specification defines a dedicated concept: [Configs](08-configs.md).
+For this, the specification defines a dedicated concept - [Configs](08-configs.md).
 From a Service container point of view, Configs are comparable to Volumes, in that they are files mounted into the container.
 But the actual definition involves distinct platform resources and services, which are abstracted by this type.

 A [Secret](09-secrets.md) is a specific flavor of configuration data for sensitive data that should not be exposed without security considerations.
 Secrets are made available to services as files mounted into their containers, but the platform-specific resources to provide sensitive data are specific enough to deserve a distinct concept and definition within the Compose specification.